wu-lee/rushkoff-archive/src/_articles/the-war-on-networking.md

 The war will be fought on a cultural and ideo- have something at stake.

  pluralism, creativity, and free will, and there is logical level.
 We must come to understand

-A few embassy bombings were not enough to show us what we had created.
-The World Trade Center was.
-We have made terrible mis- takes in our ongoing war effort.
-And the very people that the USSR and the USA were once fighting over are now fighting against us.

-But whatever role we historically played, and however ineffectual our strategy, what we have been aiming to support over the past couple of centuries is creativity and free will.

 the side of intolerance, dogma, and repression.
 American idealism has its problems, but it's meant to be about freedom, not decrees.
 The Internet is one of the best tools, yet, for extend- ing this sensibility.